neondatabase/website/content/docs/get-started-with-neon/setting-up-a-project.md

 3. Specify a name, a PostgreSQL version, a region, and click **Create Project**.
 Upon creating a project, you are presented with a dialog that provides connection details for the project including your password.

 <Admonition type="important">
 After closing the dialog, your password is no longer accessible.
 If you forget or misplace your password, your only option is to reset it.
-For instructions, see [Manage users](../../manage/users).
+For instructions, see [Reset a password](../../manage/users/#reset-a-password).
 </Admonition>

 For information about managing your Neon project, refer to the [Manage Neon overview](../../manage/overview) section of the documentation, which includes an overview of the objects that comprise a Neon project.